 Three of the statuettes still exist and are conservatively valued at over $1 million each.
-This makes them some of the most valuable film props ever made; indeed they are now worth more than the film cost to make.
+This makes them some of the most valuable film props ever made; indeed, each is now worth more than three times what the film cost to make.

 Although he story-boarded every scene, John Huston was open to abandoning his plans if his more-experienced cast came up with something better.
 He estimated that three-quarters of the time, he used his original set-ups, but for the remaining quarter, he adopted ideas that the cast had come up with during rehearsal.

 At 357 pounds, 60-year-old British newcomer Sydney Greenstreet was so large that the studio had to specially manufacture his entire wardrobe for the role of Kasper Gutman.
 The chair in which Greenstreet sits while talking with Sam Spade (Humphrey Bogart) in the hotel room was also specially made for him; the chairs the prop department was going to use weren't wide enough to accommodate Greenstreet's girth nor strong enough to support his weight.

 "The stuff that dreams are made of" (a line suggested by Humphrey Bogart) was voted as the #14 movie quote by the American Film Institute.
 The line is paraphrased from William Shakespeare's "The Tempest": "We are such stuff as dreams are made on, / And our little life is rounded with a sleep."

 The unusual cigarette lighter that graces the desk of Sam Spade (Humphrey Bogart) is a Ronson Touch-Tip table model.
 Made by the Ronson company between 1935 and 1951, it is a classic example of the Art Deco style motif that dominated that era.
 Originals are so sought after by collectors that at least one company now exists that is entirely dedicated to restoring original examples to full working order.